Carnal Comics: Re-Visionary Press

 In summer 1994, Revolutionary Comics’ publisher Herb Shapiro decided to close the company, in part because of debt accrued by a failed color sports comic line.
 Managing Editor Jay Allen Sanford made a deal to acquire rights to the Carnal title and formed a company called Re-Visionary Press to publish the series.
-His common-law wife Heather Dawn designed the company logo and the third porn star Carnal Comic, Sarah-Jane Hamilton #3, was published from the couple’s home in La Mesa, California, before they’d even been able to set up a computer or company phone line (the editorial column was typeset on a typewriter).
+His common-law wife Heather Dawn designed the company logo and the third porn star Carnal Comic, Sarah Jane Hamilton #3, was published from the couple’s home in La Mesa, California, before they’d even been able to set up a computer or company phone line (the editorial column was typeset on a typewriter).

 From that point forward, each month saw the release of a new Carnal Comic, each one featuring a different star (no more multiple parts for a single woman), and before long the company expanded to doing several titles per month.
-Company principals Sanford and Dawn were the main creators, working with a wide spectrum of contributors from the now-defunct Revolutionary Comics, newcomers, and even some well-known mainstream creators like Pat Broderick (X-Men), Kevin Breyfogle (Batman) and Grateful Dead album cover painter Phil Garris.
+Company principals Sanford and Dawn were the main creators, working with a wide spectrum of contributors from the now-defunct Revolutionary Comics, newcomers, and even some well-known mainstream creators like Pat Broderick, Kevin Breyfogle, and Grateful Dead album cover painter Phil Garris.

 Re-Visionary’s flagship title was formally christened Carnal Comics: True Stories Of Adult Film Stars, Told By The Stars Themselves.

 The first Carnal Comic to carry only the Re-Visionary logo was Tyffany Million #1.
 Million had been popular as a former pro wrestler for G.L.O.W.
 (Gorgeous Ladies of Wrestling) and the issue sold very well, as did subsequent issues which were released every 30 days.

-The Million issue, and many early Carnal Comics, were drawn by a female artist calling herself Fauve (she was later known by her real name, Holly Golightly).
+The Million issue, and many early Carnal Comics, were drawn by a female artist calling herself Fauve — she was later known by her real name, Holly Golightly).
 Sanford met Fauve at a Pittsburgh comic convention and decided her sensual artwork was perfect for the comic.
 Her first published work would be for Carnal.
 She drew for all three Sarah-Jane issues and she went on to become a well-known and popular illustrator and writer, even contributing eventually to Archie Comics.
 She currently publishes her own comic book titles under the Broadsword Comics banner, assisted by Catwoman artist Jim Balent.

 In the late nineties, Carnal expanded and began launching additional titles, sometimes several per month, such as Porn Star Fantasies, Superstars Of Erotica, The Golden Age Of Triple-X (adaptation of vintage adult films), the psychosexual horror series Nightingale: Mistress Of Dreams and many others.